Simone Confalone

-Simone Confalone is an Italian football (soccer) player who currently plays for S.P.
+Simone Confalone is an Italian former football (soccer) player who played for S.P.
 La Fiorita in the Campionato Sammarinese di Calcio.

 Club career

 AC Cesena – F.C.
 Forlì

 Simone Confalone started his professional career with the youth system of A.C.
 Cesena in 1986.
 Before Confalone was promoted to the senior squad for Cesena, he was sold to F.C.
 Forlì in 1993.
 He only remained at the club for one season, making just 8 total appearances.
 He was sold in the summer of 1994 back to AC Cesena, but in a six-month spell, with his original club, he failed to make a single appearance, and was again transferred in January 1995.

 Imolese Calcio

 In January 1995, Confalone moved to Imolese Calcio 1919, where he would make 13 appearances, and score his first professional goal.

 San Marino Calcio

 After six months with Imola, Confalone moved to Serie C club, San Marino Calcio in the summer of 1995.
 He managed a single league goal in 8 total appearances for the club in which he remained only for a single season.